thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ![](https://i.imgur.com/bIqxevs.png)

 As you can see, the `movies` table contains a handful of columns.
-For an entity that's stored as a row in the table, the value of each attribute must match the data type of its respective column.
-In other words, a PostgreSQL server won't store an entity with a `boolean` value in a `text` column.
+In a relational database system, all values in the same column must be the same data type.
+In other words, a PostgreSQL server won't store an entity with a `boolean` value in a `text` column of a table.
 This strictness is one of the reasons why a relational database system, like PostgreSQL, can remain performant while managing a massive collection of information.
 Here's a brief overview of the most common data types in PostgreSQL.

 | Name                                 | Storage Size | Description                               | Range                          |
 |--------------------------------------|--------------|-------------------------------------------|--------------------------------|